 Home School Partners offers one-day-per-week high-school level enrichment classes and academic elective classes for home schooled teens.
-The classes meet from August to April and include take-home assignments (on a detailed, four-day sheet that students take home each week) for the rest of the week.
+The classes meet from August to early May and include take-home assignments (on a detailed, four-day sheet that students take home each week) for the rest of the week.
 I teach all classes from a Christian worldview, while making students aware of other worldviews.

 Home School Partners classes are designed to be challenging and interesting.
 The emphasis is in two main areas:

 - presenting various subjects to emphasize a Christian worldview, personal liberty, and limited government